America-Italy Society of Philadelphia

-The America-Italy Society of Philadelphia (AISPHILA) is a non-profit organization, founded in 1956 in Philadelphia, Pennsylvania, with a mission to promote, by educational and cultural means, an international friendship between the Republic of Italy and the United States of America.
+The America-Italy Society of Philadelphia (AISPHILA) is a non-profit organization, founded in 1956 in Philadelphia, Pennsylvania, to promote, by educational and cultural means, an international friendship between the Republic of Italy and the United States.
 The organization offers a series of lectures, films, concerts, and language studies to promote a broader understanding of the Italian cultural and artistic heritage.

 History/Background

 The America-Italy Society of Philadelphia was founded in 1956 largely through the creative and dynamic leadership of Dr. Giovanni Luciolli, who was Consul General of Italy of Philadelphia at that time with the help of the former president, John Price.
 Today, the organization has several hundred members in the greater Philadelphia region.

 The AIS has been involved in several restoration projects over time.
 One of the earliest projects was CRIA (Committee to Rescue Italian Art), a committee that formed following the 1966 Flood of the Arno River, to rescue and restore artwork that was affected by the flood.
 The committee was composed of art historians, curators, and conservators.
 The AIS president, John Price, served as the Committee's Area Chair.

 In 1980, following the earthquake that devastated many mountain villages east of Naples, the society funded and built a center for older citizens who had survived but lost everything.